roman-milk/roman-milk.github.io/daddy-watches-laceys-phonefucking.md

  Now that was an idea.
 "Fuck yes!"
 I quickly removed my two fingers from myself, and stuffed them in my mouth.
 The phone was touching my hand as I did it.
 I lapped off the thick juices on my fingers, one by one, making "Mmmmm" sounds as I sucked each one clean.
 Then I flattened my palm and lapped off the juices pooled on it.
 I was fucking delicious, my hand was saturated.
 "Mmm, Paul, it tastes so good!"
 Between my spread thighs, my smiling father watched quietly as I cleaned my hand off of myself.

  "Say Lacey," thought the man on the phone, "do you like getting ass-fucked?"
-Report_Story #4